kingyiusuen/clip-image-search/README.md

 ## Possible Improvements

 - The feature vector outputted by CLIP is a 32-bit floating point vector with 512 dimensions.
 To reduce storage cost and increase query speed, we may consider using a dimension reduction technique such as PCA to reduce the number of features.
 If we want to scale the system to billions of images, we may even consider binarizing the features, [as is done in Pinterest](https://arxiv.org/pdf/1702.04680.pdf).

-- After a period of inactivity, the Lambda function will suffer from a phenomenon known as [cold start](https://mikhail.io/serverless/coldstarts/aws/).
-Combined with the facts that API Gateway has a hard limit of 30 seconds for Lambda integration, and that loading a large model like CLIP takes time, an "Endpoint request timed out" error may occur, if the Lambda function becomes inactive.
-I tried to migitated the problem by shrinking the Docker image size (e.g., using separate requirements.txt for production and development, and installing a CPU-only version of PyTorch), but it doesn't completely eliminate the problem.
-My workaround so far is just to retry the request if a 504 Gateway Timeout error is returned.

 ## How to Use